 Forcing an Assessment

-If you "force" an assessment, some of the words on a student's assessment may have poor memory strength.
-Learn more about forcing an assessment here.
+If you "force" an assessment by issuing it to All Students instead of Prepared Students, some of the words on a student's assessment may have poor memory strength.
 Normally, there would never be words on an assessment that a student has not yet encountered.
 However, if a student has trained very little, forcing an assessment can generate questions for unseen words because the student has not seen enough words to fulfill the number of questions on the assessment.